jamalei/scripts/Windows/GroupPolicyObject/blockRemovableStorage/README.md

 #### Prerequisites:
 You will need a Windows Pro version platform which enables Group Policy features to manage your computer.
-Be sure to run the BAT script "enableBlockRemovableStorage.bat" with Admin rights to make system changes.
+Be sure to run the batch file "enableBlockRemovableStorage.bat" with Admin rights to make system changes.

 #### Target Local Group Policy Editor Path:
 Computer Configuration -> Administrative Templates -> System -> Removable Storage Access